-Example Language: Because we're discussing public lands and our changing climate, we have to understand the basic science of greenhouse gases.
-In addition to oxygen and nitrogen, the Earth's atmosphere naturally contains a percentage of greenhouse gases like carbon dioxide, methane, and others.
+9. Example Language: First, we have to understand the basic science of greenhouse gases.
+The Earth's atmosphere naturally contains a percentage of greenhouse gases like carbon dioxide, methane, and others.
 These gases act like a blanket that surrounds the earth, keeping our planet at a reasonably comfortable, livable temperature while still allowing excess heat to escape into space.
 But when we add more and more greenhouse gases to this "blanket" in the atmosphere, it's like thickening the blanket.
-This heavier blanket traps more heat underneath it and allows far less to escape back into space, increasing the temperature and disrupting the climate worldwide.
+This heavier blanket traps more heat underneath it and allows far less to escape back into space, increasing the temperature and disrupting the nation's greenhouse emissions, significantly increasing the effects of global warming and climate change.
+98% of climate scientists agree that these emissions are leading to human-caused climate change.